 Before he signed papers on our loan and received the money, we required a valid drivers license and a certificate from a local driving school.
 But once he received our loan, he made one excuse after another for why he didn’t buy a car or do any type of taxi business, and although we granted him a 3-month extension to start paying his loan, he never made a single payment nor provided documentation on how he used our funds.
 Five months after he received our funds, we learned of other ministries he scammed and people that he falsely impersonated to perform his money-deals.
 We have learned this about Darlington Wesseh Gbee:

 1. He impersonated his Pastor Theophilus Davies by setting up a fake email address for him and answering his emails to try to legitimize his ministry.

 2. He impersonated Rev. James Zaza by creating an email for him and lying by saying that Rev. James Zaza took over the Worship FM radio station for Victor Sleweon, but neither Rev. James Zaza nor his sons were ever employed by the radio station and Victor is still the station manager.
 We suspect that Gbee made up his fake email for Rev. Zaza to try to solicit funds intended for the radio station.
 So, as of May 2013 Gbee’s program with the Worship FM radio station has been banned.

-4. Darlington W. Gbee has also scammed another Ex-Mormon ministry by having them pay for a laptop that we already provided for him 7 months prior.
-Also, he is continuing to plead for funds for a new motorbike when one of our friends in ministry already provided him a brand new one 2 years ago.
-His newest scam is an attempt to raise funds for an orphanage.
+3. Darlington W. Gbee has also scammed another Ex-Mormon ministry by having them pay for a laptop that we already provided for him 7 months prior.
+Also, for several months he plead for funds for a new motorbike when one of our friends in ministry already provided him a brand new one 2 years ago.

 PICTURES OF DARLINGTON GBEE DISTRIBUTING OUR LITERATURE IN LIBERIA AFRICA